-Objectivity

-Objectivity involves a focus on ensuring that information and its presentation are accurate, reliable, and unbiased and that information products are presented in an accurate, clear, complete, unbiased, and well-documented manner.
+Objectivity Objectivity involves a focus on ensuring that information is accurate, reliable, and unbiased and that information products are presented in a clear, complete, and well-documented manner.
 Objectivity is achieved by using reliable data sources and sound analytical techniques, by having information products prepared by qualified people using proven methods, and by carefully reviewing the content of all information products.